Autolabeling 3D Objects with Differentiable Rendering of SDF Shape Priors: Related Work

 \section{Related Work}

-In recent years, assisted labeling has gained much popularity since data growth outpaces our ability to label it manually.
-In \cite{Yu2018} the authors use a 2D detector to seed 2D box annotations that are further refined by humans and report an increase of 60\% in overall labeling speed.
-The authors of \cite{Acuna2018} train a recurrent CNN to predict polygons on the image to accelerate semantic segmentation tasks.
-A follow-up work \cite{Ling2019} further improves the system by predicting all polygon vertices simultaneously and allows for real-time interaction.
-In \cite{Lee2018} the authors propose a 3D labeling interface that lets the users select spatial seeds from which to infer segmentation, 3D centroid, orientation, and extent via pretrained networks. \cite{Feng2019Active} uses 2D labels to seed a LIDAR-based detector coupled with human annotation based on uncertainty.
-All mentioned works are active learning frameworks where a human is assisted by predictive models.
-Instead, we investigate how well an \emph{automatic} pipeline with geometric verification can perform in this context.
+In recent years, assisted labeling has gained growing attention as the increasing amount of data hinders the ability to label it manually.
+In \cite{Yu2018}, the authors utilize a 2D detector to seed 2D box annotations further refined by humans and report an increase of 60\% in the overall labeling speed.
+The authors in \cite{Acuna2018} train a recurrent CNN to predict polygons on an image to accelerate semantic segmentation tasks.
+A follow-up work \cite{Ling2019} further improves the system by predicting all polygon vertices simultaneously and facilitates real-time interaction.
+In \cite{Lee2018}, the authors propose a 3D labeling interface that enables the users selecting spatial seeds to infer segmentation, 3D centroid, orientation, and extent using pretrained networks.
+In \cite{Feng2019Active}, 2D labels are used to seed a LIDAR-based detector combined with human annotation based on uncertainty.
+All mentioned works are active learning frameworks in which a human is assisted by predictive models.
+Instead, we aim to investigate how well an \emph{automatic} pipeline with geometric verification can perform in this context.

-Independently, much novel work has appeared in respect to differentiable rendering.
-The works \cite{Loper2014, Kato2018, Chen2019} all present different ways to produce gradients for rasterization of triangle-based meshes. \cite{Liu2019} presents a soft rasterizer approach where each pixel is softly assigned to each triangle in the mesh, followed by a softmax to emulate z-buffering.
-In contrast, \cite{Li2018DMC} presents a path tracing approach towards differentiable rendering of triangle meshes.
+Independently from our research, several recent works focused on differentiable rendering have been published.
+The works \cite{Loper2014, Kato2018, Chen2019} discuss different ways to produce gradients for rasterization of triangle-based meshes.
+The study described in \cite{Liu2019} represents a soft rasterizer approach in which each pixel is softly assigned to each triangle in the mesh, followed by a softmax to emulate z-buffering.
+In contrast, the authors in \cite{Li2018DMC} propose a path tracing approach towards differentiable rendering of triangle meshes.